The MOST Frequently Asked Questions

 How can I reinstate myself after becoming disqualified?

-To resolve this, you must be enrolled in at least Half -Time (6 - 8.5 units), complete at least 6 units, and meet the quarterly and cumulative GPA requirements.
+To resolve this, you must be enrolled at least Half -Time (6 - 8.5 units), complete a minimum of 6 units, and meet the quarterly and cumulative GPA requirements.
 Please do not take more units than you can complete!
-Once you become reinstated come into the financial aid office and fill out a revision request form to be packaged for financial aid.
+Once you become reinstated, come into the financial aid office and fill out a revision request form to be packaged for financial aid.

 I live on my own and pay bills, how come I am considered "Dependent"?

 The FAFSA has different requirements for what constitutes as"dependent" or "independent" than what students may think.
 Click here to determine, which status applies to you.

 How often do I have to apply for Financial Aid?
 EVERY YEAR!
 The FAFSA becomes available every January 1st for the next academic year.